-ECU utilizes outdoor loudspeakers as a means of alert for tornado warnings as well as other dangerous situations that may impact the university.
-The only weather event that the university will activate outdoor speakers for is a tornado warning.
-A tornado warning is issued by the National Weather Service when a tornado has been spotted on the ground or when Doppler weather radar indicates that a tornado exists in a particular area.
+ECU utilizes outdoor loudspeakers as a means of alert for tornado warnings as well as other dangerous situations that may impact the University.
+The only weather event that the University will activate outdoor speakers for is a tornado warning.
+A tornado warning is issued by the National Weather Service when a tornado has been spotted on the ground or when Doppler weather radar indicates that tornado conditions exists in a particular area.

 ECU has placed NOAA weather radios in various buildings throughout campus as part of the StormReady certification process.
 The most common event that will cause an activation of the tone alert radios is a severe weather event.
 Unlike the outdoor warning sirens, the tone alert radios can be activated for severe weather watches and warnings to include, but not limited to tornado warnings.